Abraham Gyulkhandanyan: Biography

 After the establishment of the First Republic of Armenia in May 1918, Gyulkhandanyan became a member of parliament and the ARF-led government, where he occupied the posts of Minister of Internal Affairs, Justice, and Finance.
-In December 1920, as the First Republic faced a double assault by Turkish and Soviet troops, Gyulkhandyan was one of the delegates who signed the Treaty of Alexandropol with Turkey, which was never ratified but essentially realized a year later through the Treaty of Kars, albeit with less harsh territorial losses for Armenia.
+In December 1920, as the First Republic faced a double assault by Turkish and Soviet troops, Gyulkhandanyan was one of the delegates who signed the Treaty of Alexandropol with Turkey, which was never ratified but essentially realized a year later through the Treaty of Kars, albeit with less harsh territorial losses for Armenia.

 After the Sovietization of Armenia, Gyulkhandanyan moved to Tiflis (Tbilisi), then Istanbul, then Bucharest before finally settling in Paris in 1933.
 While in exile, he wrote his memoirs and began to organize the ARF archives.
 During the Nazi occupation of Paris, he became the vice-president of the Armenian National Committee and editor of its organ Azat Hayastan (Free Armenia).
 He was arrested by French authorities after the liberation of France and was imprisoned for eleven months (October 1944 – September 1945) before being released for health reasons.
 He died of heart failure on 1 January 1946, a few months after his release.